Nikhil-Maheshwari-10/Document-search/README.md

 # Document Uploader & Semantic Search

 Welcome to the **Document Uploader & Semantic Search** app!
-This project provides a user-friendly interface for uploading documents (PDF, TXT, CSV, XLSX), extracting their content, and performing powerful semantic search using vector embeddings and Qdrant.
+This project provides a user-friendly interface for uploading documents (PDF files only), extracting their content, and performing powerful semantic search using vector embeddings and Qdrant.

 ## Features